mcody93/Homework1/README.md

 Betterment continues to respond to trends in investing.
 According to Investopedia, Betterment began offering a cryptocurrency offering to investors in late 2022 after a period of beta testing the platform.
 It is imperative for Betterment and other robo-advisories to react to trends and investor wants in order to stay competitive.

 Other major players in the space include large financial industry players like Vanguard Robo-Advisors and Schwab Intelligent Portfolios.
-However, Wealthfront, Personal Capital Advisors, Bloom, and Acorns are also smaller players in the industry.
+However, Wealthfront, Personal Capital Advisors, Bloom, and Acorns are also smaller players in the industry right behind Betterment in terms of asset size.

 ## ***Results***